TCHouseOwl/sevenconceptsmedia.github.io/about.md

 ---

 <h1>About Seven Concepts Media</h1>
-<p>Seven Concepts Media is a growing portal and publishing service focused on authors and creators who provide engaging media (printed or digital).
+<p>Seven Concepts Media is a growing portal of KJ7 Concepts LLC publishing service focused on authors and creators who provide engaging media (printed or digital).
 Non-fiction that reflects diverse interests, unique insights, practical perspectives, and/or real-world connections to inspire critical thinking.
 Fiction that has passion, intrigue, and escape, that transports the reader into various fantasy realms and possibilities.</p>